georgemao/serverless-llm-gcp/Readme.md

 If you want to use Zonal Redudancy, you will need to request a Quota increase for the following Quota.
 The sample code is configured to disable Zonal Redudancy.
 Total Nvidia L4 GPU allocation with zonal redundancy, per project per region

-Replace [your gcp project id here] with your GCP project id
+Replace [your gcp project id here] with your GCP project id.

 ## Create a repo on Artifact Registry to host our Docker images